 Roti canai if translated directly from Malay language would be “Flattened bread”.
 Roti is bread.
-Canai is flattened or more accurately is the method of throwing the bread dough in the air in a spinning motion, with the objective of getting thinner and bigger flat dough.
+Canai is flattened or more accurately is the method of throwing the bread dough in the air in a spinning motion, intending to get thinner and bigger flat dough.

 Roti Canai And Us

-I remember in my 11th birthday my father asked me what I wanted, I said I wanted roti canai.
-And so he bought me roti canai 🙂
+I remember on my 11th birthday my father asked me what I wanted, I said I wanted roti canai.
+And so he bought me roti canai.

 Roti canai for me is not only a flatbread that I eat with dhal curry.
 For me, it reminds me of all those wonderful memories that I cherish of my family.